-This work package aims to understand and push the physical and theoretical limitations of acceleratorbased beam modulation and shaping for the application in radiotherapy, including solving the inverse problem to the beam propagation (Figure 6).
+This work package aims to understand the physical and theoretical limits of accelerator-based beam modulation and shaping for the application in radiotherapy.

 The first step (WP C1) will be to explore different methods for temporal and spatial manipulation of the beam shape and understand their limitations.
 This will be based, firstly, on simulations exploring a variety of options for different possible accelerator types operating as RT sources (WP C1.1).
 One general option could be, for example, to employ the accelerator focusing magnets to modify the bunch shape, by over- or under-focusing the beam at the accelerator exit.
 Secondly, in WP C1.2, different possibilities and limitations will be experimentally tested at FLUTE.
 This will include testing the option found in simulations in WP C1.1 as well as a method which sets-on even before the accelerator by directly generating a custom, initial charge-distribution.
 This is achieved by modulating the gun-laser spot on the electron-gun with a spatial light modulator set-up [2].
 The spatial-light modulator allows the modulation of the spatial as well as the temporal shape of the laser pulse used to generate electrons on the photo-cathode of the electron gun.
 It operates by locally modulating the phase of the reflected laser pulse according to a pre-calculated hologram based on the targeted pulse shape and is currently being implemented at FLUTE [2].